Top Baltimore Art Museums

 American Visionary Art Museum

 This museum has gotten national attention for its collection of more than 4,000 pieces by self-taught artists.
 Permanent collections and special exhibitions by visionary artists are on display in the American Visionary Art Museum’s (AVAM) main building and in its outdoor spaces, which feature the eye-catching Cosmic Galaxy Egg, the Tree of Life and moving whirligigs.
 An adjacent warehouse holds its collection of kinetic sculptures, including the famous pink poodle Fifi that rolls through town each May during AVAM’s annual Kinetic Sculpture Race.
 In the summer months, the museum hosts a free outdoor movie series projected on the wall of its Jim Rouse Visionary Center to enjoy from Federal Hill park.

 Baltimore Museum of Art

 For more than a century, the Baltimore Museum of Art (BMA) has housed more than 95,000 works of art, including the world’s largest collection of Henri Matisse.
 Its special exhibits showcase works by emerging and established artists from Baltimore and beyond.
-The BMA recently committed to representing more women and artists of color by acquiring works by the likes of Amy Sherald, Joyce J. Scott, Elizabeth Catlett, Mikalene Thomas and Georgia O’Keeffe.
+The BMA has committed to representing more women and artists of color by acquiring works by the likes of Amy Sherald, Joyce J. Scott, Elizabeth Catlett, Mikalene Thomas and Georgia O’Keeffe.
 Don’t miss the gorgeous 2.7-acre sculpture garden with works by Alexander Calder, Louise Nevelson, Auguste Rodin and other modern masters.
 Best of all, general admission is free for all, every day.

 Jewish Museum of Maryland